Birdie0/glue-bot/README.md

   * `about` - basic info about bot
   * `markdown` - Markdown tutorial
   * `invite` - gives invite to support server
-  * `github` - gives link to this repository

 * *Mee6*
-  * `add` - adds a list of tracks in Mee6's command style!
-  * `custom` - adds a track to *custom* playlist
+  * `addto` - adds a track to chosen playlist
   * `list` - shows available playlists
-  * `playlist` - adds a list of random tracks from your playlist in Mee6's command style!
+  * `play` - adds a list of random tracks from your playlist in Mee6's command style!
   * `show` - shows a list of random tracks from chosen playlist
   * `create` - creates empty playlist

-* *Flamingo*
-  * `fadd` - add list of tracks in Flamingo's command style!
+  * `search` - search songs in playlist by name
-  * `fplaylist` - adds a list of random tracks from your playlist in Flamingo's command style!
+  * `export` - generates .txt with links for Exporting to RhinoBot

 * *Monstercat*
   * `mcnow` - shows name of track, artist, album and album cover of song playing now on [Monstercat FM](https://twitch.tv/monstercat)
-  * `mctrack` - same as above but sends a new message when song is changed
-  * `mcstop` - stop the looping

 * *Comics*
   * `xkcd` - shows random comic from [xkcd](http://xkcd.com/)